Xu Kai: Endorsements

 From 2018 onwards, Xu has collaborated with various luxurious international brands such as Givenchy, Adidas, Versace, Tom Ford, Tiffany & Co., Roger Dubuis, Disney, Ralph Lauren, Bvlgari and Brunello Cucinelli.

 Since 2018, Xu has collaborated with the Italian luxury house Fendi.
 In August 2021, the brand officially announced Xu as its brand ambassador.
 He also appears in the brand's campaign for Qixi, one of China's local iterations of Valentine's Day, which falls in August.

 In October 2021, C. & J. Clark International Ltd, a British international shoe manufacturer, announced Xu as the brand's first spokesperson for Greater China.
 Later in the same year, the global fashion lifestyle brand Samsonite, announced Xu as its brand ambassador in China.

 In May 2022, Xu was cover star for Grazia China Magazine.
 In December 2022, Xu takes the cover story of Harper's Bazaar China.
 He also stars in the cover story of Elle Men Fresh China Fall 2020 Issue.

-On April 26, 2023, Xu as brand ambassador for Bvlgari attended Avrora Awards Ceremony in Beijing, China.
+On April 26, 2023, Xu attended Avrora Awards Ceremony in Beijing, China as brand ambassador for Bvlgari.